dobrou/CsvLINQPadDriver/README.md

 Relations
 --
-There is no definion of relations between CSV files, but we can guess some relations from files and columns names.
+There is no definition of relations between CSV files, but we can guess some relations from files and columns names.
 Relations between `fileName.columnName` are detected in cases similar to following examples:
 - `Fishes.LakeID` <-> `Lakes.ID`
 - `Fishes.LakesID` <-> `Lakes.ID`